Instructions to user:

 - It is important that the offer you are making to settle covers the entire dispute.
 The terms of an offer vary depending on the circumstances.
 It is strongly recommended that you seek legal advice on the terms of the offer.

 Step 2: Find correct address for other party

 You will need to look at correspondence from the debt collector (or lender or their solicitors) to find out where to send this letter.

 - If the debt was originally a consumer credit debt (such as a credit card or personal loan) you should send this request to the internal dispute resolution (IDR) contact of the debt collector (or lender).

-- Your debt collector (or your lender if they are chasing their own debt) will usually be required to be a member of one of these schemes by law if they are collecting a consumer credit debt.
+- Your debt collector (or your lender if they are chasing their own debt) will usually be required to be a member of this scheme by law if they are collecting a consumer credit debt.

-- If you cannot find the lender or the debt collector in either scheme using the financial service provider search function on the home pages of these schemes, call 1800 367 287 and ask for the IDR contact details of the relevant organisation.
+- If you cannot find the lender or the debt collector in the above search, call AFCA on 1800 931 678 and ask for the IDR contact details of the relevant organisation.

 Step 2: Complete the questions below

 - Answer the questions below to customise your letter.